elucian/bee/draft/concurrent.md

 Coroutines can be used in producer/consumer design paradigm.

 * for this you need two rules: one is producer and other is consumer,
+* the main thread is starting threads and then using _rest_ is waiting,
 * producer is a dispatcher that distribute the work,
 * consumer is a worker that resolve one task or a bunch of tasks;
 * producer is usually working on a single thread;